 Add the still warm mashed potato to the dry ingredients and mix through well with your hands to create a smooth soft dough.
 Set aside for 5 minutes.

 Divide the dough into 12 portions.
-Take a ball of dough and flatten between your palms to create a 7cm round patty, 4 - 5mm thick (the scones will rise slightly when cooking).
+Take a ball of dough and flatten between your palms to create a 7cm round patty, 5 - 6mm thick (the scones will rise slightly when cooking).
 Repeat with the remaining dough portions.

 Heat a large frying pan on medium heat.
 Add 1/2 tablespoon of ghee and swirl over the base of the pan.
 Add half the round patties and cook for 5 minutes or until golden brown.
 Turn over and cook the second side for 4 - 5 minutes, adding another 1/2 tablespoon of ghee.
 Once cooked, transfer to a cooling rack.
 Repeat with the remaining patties.

-Serve warm with bacon and eggs for breakfast or at room temperature spread with grass-fed butter or chia jam.
+Serve warm with bacon and eggs for breakfast or at room temperature spread with grass-fed butter or ghee.
 Delicious topped with fermented chutney for a savoury snack.
-Serve with stews to scoop up the gravy and they a perfect to dip into soup.
+Serve with stews to scoop up the gravy or dipped into soup.

 The purple red skinned variety of sweet potato with it's white flesh, is the second most popular variety of sweet potato in Australia.
 It is also know as 'Northern Star'.
 It isn't as sweet as the most popular golden orange variety and has a nutty flavour.
 It has a firmer dry flesh and will take a bit longer to cook.
 It's perfect for people unable to eat nightshade vegetables but would like a white fleshed potato.
 It isn't high in beta-carotene (vitamin A) like the orange variety.